YeRegie/DentistBot/README.md

 3. **Accurate Responses Using Generative AI:**

--The chatbot utilizes Gemini, Google's Generative AI model, to generate accurate and helpful responses based on the user's input.
+- The chatbot utilizes Gemini, Google's Generative AI model, to generate accurate and helpful responses based on the user's input.

 4. **Continuing the Conversation:**